urbanjost/M_unicode/README.md

 and flang on Linux and Cygwin

 The UDDTIO (User-Defined Derived-Type Input/Output) procedures for use with the DT edit descriptor are still undergoing development.

 # M_unicode module
 [![M_unicode module](docs/images/Phaistos_Disk_sideA.jpg)](https://github.com/urbanjost/M_unicode/releases/tag/v1.0.0)

 The **M_unicode** module provides support for directly operating on byte streams representing UTF-8 encoded text.
+ASCII-7 being a subset of UTF-8 the procedures work with standard ASCII-7 text as well.

 A user-defined type called **unicode_type** provides an object-oriented interface supporting ragged arrays of strings and Unicode codepoints.

-In addition the procedural interface supports all basic character intrinsics and operators.
+The procedural interface supports all basic character intrinsics and operators.

 ```fortran
 program testit